Samadeen/JavaScript-Calculator/README.md

 # JavaScript-Calculator

 Zuri Task on developing a calculator without frontend

+Here is a link to the live site